nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 ## Examples in other languages

-- if you made it this far
+If you made it this far, I'll leave you with a link to [this repository](https://github.com/nicolashery/example-tagged-union).
+It contains the example sum type from this article, along with JSON encoding/decoding (where applicable), implemented in the following languages:

+- Go
+- Haskell
+- OpenAPI
+- Protocol Buffers
+- Rust
+- TypeScript
-- link to repo
+- V